AlexDor18/home-movie-db/README.md

 After getting an Api Key you have to add it as environment variable on your system under TMDB_API_KEY or replace ${TMDB_API_KEY} it in the docker-compose.yml.

 ## Database credentials
-In the docker compose file are default db access key set.
+In the docker compose file are default db access keys set.
 Replace them with new ones to prevent unwanted access.

 ## Run application with docker-compose
 To run the application with docker-compose just run ```docker-compose up``` from the root of this repository.